m0rfiin-m/Octarine-Docs/Mastery-Personal Development and Leadership/Week 1/Mastery Presentation Script.md

 ## Introduction

-What I desire to accomplish in the entertainment industry is to be at the intersection of creativity and innovation.
+What I desire to accomplish is to be .
 My dream career path is to work within the entertainment business sector where I can leverage both strategic business thinking and emerging technologies to create meaningful experiences.
 The entertainment industry is evolving rapidly with technology, and I want to be someone who understands both worlds - the business fundamentals and the technical possibilities that are reshaping how we create and deliver entertainment.

 ---